Mamelon (volcanology)

 A mamelon (from French mamelon, "nipple") is a rock formation created by eruption of relatively thick or stiff lava through a narrow vent in the bedrock.
-Because the lava is not fluid, it does not flow away; instead it congeals around the vent, forming a small hill or mound on the surface.
+Because the lava is not fluid, it does not flow away, but congeals around the vent, forming a small hill or mound on the surface.
 The outflow from successive eruptions forms additional layers on top, and the resulting pile of layers may stand over 100 m above the surrounding surface.

 The term was coined by the French explorer and naturalist Jean Baptiste Bory de Saint-Vincent, to describe the central peak of the Dolomieu Crater in the Piton de la Fournaise volcano on Réunion.

-Hanging Rock in Australia is another example of a mamelon.
+Hanging Rock, in Victoria, Australia, is another example of a mamelon.